Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - INACTIVE_FILE and ACTIVE_FILE
 - UNEVICTABLE

-active and inactive lists, the top of the inactive list is the candidate page to be evicted.
-A page stays in the active as long as it gets referenced in by some process.
+There is an active and an inactive list, the top of the inactive list is the candidate page to be evicted.
+A page stays in the active list as long as it gets referenced in by some process.

 ![active_inactive_pages](assets/active_inactive_pages.png)